Divorce in TN

 Under Tennessee law, a contested divorce is any divorce where both parties cannot reach an agreement on every aspect of the dissolution of their marriage.
 Whether you have tried to negotiate outside of court, including through the mediation process, or are opting for litigation right away, a contested divorce involves a judge in a greater capacity than in amicable divorces.

-A contested divorce can happen if both parties cannot agree on one or more of the following matters:
+A contested divorce in TN can happen if both parties cannot agree on one or more of the following matters:

 - Spousal support